 - identification of process, lab data correlations and sensor signal calibration

 Primodal will be demonstrating its pre-release DataDesk software this year at WEFTEC 2017 in Chicago.
 Contact Dr Copp (firstname.lastname@example.org) or Dr Belia (email@example.com) to arrange a convenient time for a demonstration.
 DataDesk will be available for download and trial in the coming months at www.primodal.com.

 Primodal is a leading provider of wastewater process modelling, control and data quality solutions.
 Our goal is the delivery of improved tools and data interpretation for decision-makers and our customer base is global.
 For more information about products and services from Primodal, please visit www.primodal.com.

-2017 is shaping up to be a busy year for Primodal with several new consulting projects signed in the US and Europe.
+2017 is shaping up to be a busy year for Primodal with several new consulting projects signed across the globe.